 - 59% of the population is employed

-Some of the increases in employment can be attributed to more islanders setting up their own businesses as self-employed individuals, indicating the strength of the economy and the strength Island’s entrepreneurial spirit which forms a strong part of our culture.
+Some of the increases in employment can be attributed to more Islanders setting up their own businesses as self-employed individuals, indicating the strength of the economy and the Island’s entrepreneurial spirit which forms a strong part of our culture.